EngineerTheWay/portfolio/src/content/blog/how-chatgpt-helped-my-career.md

 ### An Unexpected Career Mentor

-Choosing to leave the military after nearly a decade as a linguist wasn’t easy.
-The transition meant letting go of structure and mission and figuring out what came next.
+Choosing to leave the military after nearly a decade wasn’t easy.
+The transition meant letting go of structure and mission and figuring out what came next for me and my family.

-I had experience in the military and I wanted to use that experience to turn the page and start a new career in the private sector.
+I had unique experiences in the military and I wanted to use that experience to turn the page and start a new career in the private sector.
 That’s when I turned to ChatGPT.

 It helped me sort through ideas, clarify options, and imagine new directions.
 Unexpectedly, it became a trusted sounding board during one of the biggest shifts in my life.  <br><br>